2026 Clay Research Conference and Workshops

-The 2025 Clay Research Conference will held on Wednesday and Thursday, 1-2 October.
-Associated workshops will be held Monday, Tuesday, and Friday during the week of the conference.
+The 2026 Clay Research Conference will be held on Wednesday 23 September, with associated workshops held Monday, Tuesday, Thursday and Friday during the week of the conference.

-The 2025 Clay Research Conference will held on Wednesday and Thursday, 1-2 October.
-Associated workshops will be held Monday, Tuesday, and Friday during the week of the conference.
+The 2026 Clay Research Conference will be held on Wednesday 23 September, with associated workshops held Monday, Tuesday, Thursday and Friday during the week of the conference.

 CMI invites proposals under the Enhancement and Partnership Program for fiscal year 2026 (1 October 2025-30 September 2026) and later.
 The principal aim of the program is to enhance activities that are already planned and financially viable.